Script-Builder/Roblox-1/Odin-Framework/README.md

 # Odin Framework

 Odin framework is an open source framework which should simplify the use of Roblox while adding security and strong freedom.
 There are plans to add small administation to this framework for more functionality but for now it will mainly compose of security.

+Since this is open source ideas and contributions are welcome!

 ##Features and Ideas